-Promotion of energy-conservation in transport through modal shift and load ratio improvement port of over 30 million ton-km per year and hence subject to that Law, MHI worked to promote transportation efficiency though measures such as modal shift and truck load ratio improvement, among others.
-As a result of the company's efforts, transportation energy consumption in fiscal 2010 was reduced to 45 units by 11.2% over fiscal 2006, thus achieving the target set by the Law.
+Promotion of energy-conservation in transport through modal shift and load ratio improvement

+The Revision of Energy Conservation Law requires specified consigners to reduce energy consumption in transport by a total of 5 percent over the five years ending in fiscal 2010.
+As a company handling cargo transport of over 30 million ton-km per year and hence subject to that Law, MHI worked to promote transportation efficiency though measures such as modal shift and truck load ratio improvement, among others.
+As a result of the company's efforts, transportation energy consumption in fiscal 2010 was reduced to 45 units by 11.2 percent over fiscal 2006, thus achieving the target set by the Law.
 We will work to further reduce energy use in transport by implementing more efficient transport practices.